assembleco/hierarch.0/README.md

 Build pages using common and easy in-place changes,
 producing clean code you can use in any place you like.

-Hierarch records changes in your source code as you make upgrades.
+Hierarch records upgrades in your source code as you make changes.

 ![Basic Use Case](./recordings/basic_use_case.gif)